MaCFP/macfp-db/Gaseous_Pool_Fires/McCaffrey_Flames/Computational_Results/2017/NIST/README.md

 ### Special issues/problems

-I did not have time to explore affect of domain size on plume velocity decay.
+I did not have time to explore affect of domain width on plume velocity decay.

 ------------------